By Jenny McGlone

 The ritual terminates with the Indian and Pakistani flags descending from atop their poles at exactly the same speed.
 After the flags are carried away, a brisk handshake between the two parade leaders seals the transaction.
 Then the border gates roll closed for the night.

 Despite the stern showmanship, the ceremony’s atmosphere is festive.
 Visitors dance to Bollywood music before taking their seats in the stadium.
 Afterwards, they take selfies with the soldiers on both sides.
+The show is not only a marvel of entertainment but also a symbol that cooperation can be possible even between historic foes.

 Have a suggestion for this story?
 We’d love for you to submit it!